jblotus/explosivewebsprogramming/source/_posts/2013-01-05-my-programming-heroes-douglas-crockford.md

 > JavaScript and brains?
 What's the connection? -Douglas Crockford

 This talk is mostly about how consistent programming style affects good habits and reduces errors in our code.
-This is probably one of the more controversial things Douglas Crockford is known for, considering how "subjective&#8221; most programmers are about coding style.
+This is probably one of the more controversial things Douglas Crockford is known for, considering how "subjective" most programmers are about coding style.
 Douglas tries to make the argument that these things are actually less subjective than we think  and that by following a consistent and rigorous style, we actually produce better code.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe id="ytplayer embed-responsive-item" type="text/html" src="http://www.youtube.com/embed/taaEzHI9xyY?autoplay=0&origin=http://{{ site.domain }}"></iframe>